-- 16.1 There are circumstances when it is appropriate for staff at Radnor House Sevenoaks to use reasonable force to safeguard children and young people.
+- 16.1 There are circumstances when it is appropriate for staff at the School to use reasonable force to safeguard children and young people.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 16.2 Radnor House Sevenoaks follows the DfE guidance 'Use of Reasonable Force in Schools' can be found here: https://www.gov.uk/government/publications/use-of-reasonable-force-in-schools - 16.3 Radnor House Sevenoaks believes that the adoption of a 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - 16.2 The School follows the DfE guidance 'Use of Reasonable Force in Schools' can be found here: Use of reasonable force in schools GOV.UK (www.gov.uk) - 16.3 The School believes that the adoption of a 'no contact' policy at a school or college can leave staff unable to fully support and protect their pupils and students.
 The DfE encourages headteachers, principals, governing bodies and proprietors to adopt sensible policies, which allow and support their staff to make appropriate physical contact.
 The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned and should always depend on individual circumstances. - 16.4 When using reasonable force in response to risks presented by incidents involving children with SEN or disabilities or with medical conditions, staff will consider the risks carefully and recognise the additional vulnerability of these groups.
 They should also consider their duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty.
 The school Behaviour Policy will be followed and if required, plans will be made to engender positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, thus reducing the occurrence of challenging behaviour and the need to use reasonable force.